ZanClifton/react-chat/README.md

 This project uses `socket.io` with `React` to create a chat application.
 You can enter a room number and a username and this allows you to chat to anyone else who is in the same room.

+#

+### How We Work

+When preparing to undertake a project, Diana researches the technologies involved and produces helpful documentation to enable both her and Zan to understand the full technological picture.
+Typically, Zan acts as the driver for any pair-programming, while Diana navigates.
+Approving pull requests is done together after they have discussed the results of each change a particular merge will bring.

 ### ✔️ 1.
 CLONE THE REPO
 ![GitHub](https://img.shields.io/badge/github-%23121011.svg?style=for-the-badge&logo=github&logoColor=white)